 Steamed rice, for serving

-After 30 minutes, take the chicken out of the refrigerator.
-Heat 2 tablespoons of oil in a wok over high heat until smoking.
+After 30 minutes, take chicken out of refrigerator.
+Heat 2 tablespoons oil in a wok over high heat until smoking.
 Add the 1/4-inch-thick slice of ginger.
-Cook, stirring, for 30 seconds, then remove and discard the ginger.
+Cook, stirring, for 30 seconds, then remove and discard ginger.

-Add the chicken.
-Spread the chicken out with the spatula and cook without moving until slightly browned, about 1 minute.
+Add chicken.
+Spread chicken out with a spatula and cook without moving until slightly browned, about 1 minute.
 Continue to cook while stirring regularly until nearly cooked through, about 2 minutes longer.
 Transfer to a bowl and set aside.